Machine Learning for Medical Image Analysis (Seminar)

-Each student chooses one paper from the provided collection to present during the course of the seminar.
+Each student chooses two papers from the provided collection to present during the course of the seminar.
 The students may get support in the preparation of their presentation by the seminar assistants.
 Everybody is encouraged to read each paper before it is being presented and engage in a discussion following the presentations.
 To foster interesting discussions, each paper will also be assigned two “critics” who study the paper and prepare questions for the discussion.
 Each student will be graded based on both their presentation (80%) and their participation in the assigned discussions (20%).
 Attendance is required to pass the course (3 absences allowed).

-Slides for the introductory lecture will be uploaded
+Slides for the introductory lecture will be uploaded to ILIAS.